The Paul Law Firm P.C.

 Do I need to know exactly what caused the accident?

-No. Investigation often reveals hazards not immediately obvious.
+No. Investigation often reveals hazards not immediately apparent.

 Why Choose The C. Paul Law Firm P.C.